mightymaxworks/pickleplus/replit.md

 - Profile management should use inline editing rather than separate page navigation
 - Use "Coaching Bio" for coaching profile sections (not "PCP Coaching Certification Programme")

+## Development Guidelines
+- Keep things simple - avoid unnecessary complex naming like "Enhanced" prefixes
+- Use only `/coaching-workflow-analysis` route for development dashboard
+- Tab labels must be concise and easy to navigate
+- All critical gaps development strategy must be integrated into universal development dashboard before proceeding with implementation

 ## System Architecture
 Pickle+ utilizes a modern full-stack architecture with a React frontend, Node.js backend, and PostgreSQL database.
 All development adheres to a modular architecture and evidence-based completion standards, ensuring specialized route modules, proper registration functions, and authentic data integration.
 A mandatory Development Dashboard (`client/src/pages/CoachingWorkflowAnalysis.tsx`) auto-tests all modular APIs, providing real-time validation and status of all modules.